nonsook/Vertex-Hub-Sales-Performance-Optimization/README.md

 **Sales Over Time**

-Overall Sales peaked in March ($22.22k), September ($29.48K) and December ($25.64K) with September accounting for the highest total sales.
+- Overall Sales peaked in March ($22.22k), September ($29.48K) and December ($25.64K) with September accounting for the highest total sales.

-There was a significant drop in profit in 2016 ($2.61k) when compared with 2015 ($4.42k), despite having similar amount of sales.
+- There was a significant drop in profit in 2016 ($2.61k) when compared with 2015 ($4.42k), despite having similar amount of sales.

-2017 recorded the best performance across all KPIs (sales, profit, quantity sold, orders and total customers).
+- 2017 recorded the best performance across all KPIs (sales, profit, quantity sold, orders and total customers).

-Sales appears to be seasonal — optimize inventory and marketing around these peaks.
+- Sales appears to be seasonal.
+Optimize inventory and marketing around these peaks.

+**Customer Sales Table**

+- Top customer by sales was Raymond Buch: $14,052.48 (Profit: $6,734.47).

+- Luke Foster accounted for the poorest performance with sales of $2,656.72 and a loss of $3,791.16.

+- Some low-sale customers are generating better margins than high-sale ones.

+- It is also noteworthy that several customers generated losses despite moderate to high sales.

+🔎 **Observation:** The company is most likely overspending on fulfillment or offering heavy discounts that erode margins.

+High quantity doesn't equal high profitability—product pricing and cost control matter more.

+## :rocket: Business Recommendations

+:white_check_mark: Prioritize Technology in sales strategy.
+Increase focus on Technology products via bundled offers, higher visibility in marketing campaigns, and extended product lines.

+:white_check_mark: Revise pricing structure, particularly in Furniture and Office Supplies.
+Consider minimum margin enforcement.

+:white_check_mark: Retain and reward high-profit, high-sales customers.
+Introduce loyalty programs.

+:white_check_mark: Investigate pricing, discounting, or product mix for high sales, low/negative profit customers.

+:white_check_mark: Upsell or expand engagement for low-sales, high-margin customers.

+:white_check_mark: Perform root cause analysis on customers with significant losses.
+Explore cost of goods sold (COGS), shipping or fulfillment cost overruns, discounting or return policies.

+:white_check_mark: Scale operations in the West region, which drives the most revenue.
+Target the East region for next-phase growth via campaigns or regional partnerships.

+:white_check_mark: Investigate the Central region that has consistently made little or no profit over the years.
+Restructure or phase out non-performing products.

+:white_check_mark: Add conditional logic in dashboards or ERP to flag orders with zero or negative profit in real time.

+:white_check_mark: Train teams on understanding gross margin per product and per client.
+Encourage selling strategies that align with profit growth.